Inbibo/adonisfx_docs/docs/maya/muscle.md

 To enable the debugger the *Debug* checkbox must be marked.
 To select the specific feature to be visualized, choose it from the list provided in *Features*.
 The features that can be visualized with the debugger in the AdnMuscle deformer are:

- - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target.
+ - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point on rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
  - **Slide on Segment Constraints**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.